mirayatech/NinjaSketch/README.md

 More updates coming soon...

 <details>
-<summary><h2>🎬 Behind the Scenes: Building Ninja Sketch</h2>
+<summary><h2>🎬 Behind the Scenes: Building NinjaSketch</h2>

-<h3>A step by step guide on how I created this.
-The code is often changed as I'm always adjusting it for the best results.</h3>
+A step by step guide on how I created this.
+The code is often changed as I'm always adjusting it for the best results. 🔮
  </summary>

 ### 1️⃣ Rendering canvas with rough.js